 Why have an emergency filling?

-Although a lost or a broken filling doesn’t inflict instant pain, an emergency filling will be the right approach to ensure your oral health remains intact.
+Although a lost or broken filling doesn’t inflict instant pain, an emergency filling will be the right approach to ensure your oral health remains intact.
 Having the problem resolved right away will help you:

 Save the tooth